-Encouragement of High-Quality, Durable, Energy Efficient, Sustainable, and Mold Resistant Construction Methods tors with repairing flood damaged homes, the Codes Department developed Guidelines for Permits Associated with the Repair of Flood Damaged Homes and Buildings, which is available on the department&rsquos website and has been widely distributed throughout the county.
+Encouragement of High-Quality, Durable, Energy Efficient, Sustainable, and Mold Resistant Construction Methods

+The Metropolitan Government has adopted the 2006 International Building Code with Local Amendments, and it is the responsibility of the Department of Codes and Building Safety to provide permitting, inspection, and enforcement services.
+A buildingpemt irqiebfrerparchbmdtfoddmgdhmsadbidng.nbpTasithmonradcotators with repairing flood damaged homes, the Codes Department developed Guidelines for Permits Associated with the Repair of Flood Damaged Homes and Buildings, which is available on the department's website and has been widely distributed throughout the county.
 The guidelines describe the permit process, how to perform repairs, and the inspection process.
 A section of the guidelines specifically addresses mold issues.
-The Mayor&rsquos Office of Sustainability promotes green buildings techniques, including energy efficient measures.
+The Mayor's Office of Sustainability promotes green buildings techniques, including energy efficient measures.